signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/30-purchaser-view.md

 #### Send Email to Vendor
 Go to: **Actions --> Email --> Send Email to Vendor**

 Purchasers can send emails to vendor from this view.
 Purchasers can also see all sent emails under the ‘’Send Email to Vendor’’-function. <br/>

+Please note: Standard Business Central Email Account must be setup first, in order to send emails.
+Read more about this [here](https://learn.microsoft.com/en-us/dynamics365/business-central/admin-how-setup-email)

 In below example, the Purchaser Sammy needs to contact the vendor due to incorrect unit cost on all items and request a credit and new invoice with the correct unit costs, as per their agreement. <br/>

 ![Purchaser View](@site/static/img/media/purchaser-view-008.png)

-Information about the sent email will be set as a chat message in Discussion Panel. <br/>The email will also be attached as a pdf under Incoming Documents (Supporting Attachments).
+Information about the sent email will be set as a chat message in Discussion Panel. <br/> The email will also be attached as a pdf under Incoming Documents (Supporting Attachments).

 ![Purchaser View](@site/static/img/media/purchaser-view-009.png)